Implement Director awards with Python OOP

-You are working with a simple class hierarchy where Director extends Cast.
-Implement a robust, testable Python solution that uses @property, @classmethod, and @staticmethod correctly, and avoids common pitfalls such as mutable defaults and leaking internal mutable state.
+You are given a simple hierarchy where Director extends Cast.
+Implement a robust, testable solution that avoids common Python pitfalls and demonstrates correct use of @property, @classmethod, and @staticmethod.

 Starting point: